 Q. Why is no one talking about this?

-Researchers are.
-Parents are.
-For a long time, many politicians were not because they were not aware.
-They would close failing schools, or get rid of “bad” teachers.
-The fact is that many of the teachers in “bad” schools are excellent teachers.
+For decades, informed literacy advocates were ignored by politicians.
+Those politicians would close failing schools, or get rid of “bad” teachers.
+Many teachers in “bad” schools are excellent teachers.
 They are dealing with a classroom in which kids don’t come to school.
 Or fall asleep at their desks.
 Who have parents who don’t speak English, or didn’t graduate high school and, so, can’t help them with homework.

 Q. You started out teaching children how to read.
 How did you come to be a full-service tutoring company?

 In the beginning, children came to learn how to read.
 They learned quickly and well.
-(It is really very easy to teach a child how to read.
-If you do it right, they learn very rapidly.)
+(It really is very easy to teach a child how to read.
+If you use effective methods from the beginning, children learn very rapidly.)
 The mother of one of my students said, “You did a great job teaching him how to read.
 I’d like him to keep coming for lessons.
 Teach him whatever you want.”

 Q. Last question – as a tutor, why are you giving away the secrets of your reading curriculum in these workbooks?

 Because my goal was never to be the founder of a successful tutoring company.
 That is what ended up happening, but my goal was – and still is – to help children.
 ALL children.
 I am reaching only a tiny percentage of the children in New York with my tutoring.
 And not everyone in New York can afford private tutoring.
 Plus, there are many children in the rest of the country that need help learning how to read.
 I want to help those children.
-That’s why I wrote these workbooks – so that all parents can have the tools, laid out in a step-by-step sequential manner, to teach their children how to read.
+That’s why I wrote I Didn’t Believe Him and the workbooks – so that all parents will know how to teach a child to read and have the tools, laid out for them in a step-by-step sequential manner, to enable them to do so.